What Is Copywriting, and Do I Need It for My Business?

 What Exactly is Copywriting?

-To start off, copywriting is not an unnecessary add-on service to web design.
-Copywriting is a crucial part of marketing your business online and offline.
+To begin with, copywriting is not an unnecessary add-on service to web design.
+It is a crucial part of marketing your business online and offline.

 Believe it or not, you write “copy” for your business every day when you respond to emails, post on social media, or write a blog.